-However, if you own stock in a closely held corporation, you have no market reference to determine the stock's value.
+However, if you own stock or a member interest in a closely held company, you have no market reference to determine the equity's value.

-How can you determine the value of your closely held stock?
+So, how can you determine the value of your closely held equity interest?

-The process Capital Valuation Group follows in valuing the stock of a closely held business applies many of the same procedures used by the securities analyst and sophisticated investor in establishing the trading range for a publicly owned security...but, in most instances, there is no actual market transaction to test the value determined for the closely held security.
+The process Capital Valuation Group follows in valuing the equity of a closely held business applies many of the same procedures used by the securities analyst and sophisticated investor in establishing the trading range for a publicly owned security.
+However, in most instances, there is no actual market transaction to test the value determined for the closely held equity interest.